 28. Provision and Recording of Information

-28.1 PCP Officers shall keep records of every complaint (including Recorded Complaints) and purported complaint made to it or received by the Panel; every Conduct Matter recorded by the Panel and every action taken under the Regulations (Regulation 34).
+28.1 Panel Officers shall keep records of every complaint (including Recorded Complaints) and purported complaint made to it or received by the Panel; every Conduct Matter recorded by the Panel and every action taken under the Regulations (Regulation 34).

 28.2 The Panel shall provide to the IOPC all such information or documents specified and all evidence or other things so specified or described by the IOPC in any notification given by the IOPC to the Panel and in a manner and within a time so specified (Regulation 35).